yescallop/c6ol/README.md

 [Leptos]: https://github.com/leptos-rs/leptos
 [axum]: https://github.com/tokio-rs/axum

+## Play Now

+An official instance is hosted at [c6.zhixia.dev](https://c6.zhixia.dev/).
+Please refrain from sending automatic requests without prior notice.
+Games idle for more than 30 days are subject to removal.

 ## Features

-- **Easy Setup of Games:** Submit a passcode to start as Black.
-Then send a link to your opponent, who submits a different passcode to join as White.
+- **Easy Setup:** Submit a passcode to start a game.
+Then send a link to your friend, who submits a different passcode to join the game.
-- **Nearly Infinite Board:** The board is $2^{16}$ by $2^{16}$ in size, with drag & zoom support.
-In a game started near the center, you never worry about hitting the border.[^1]
+- **Infinite Board:** The board is $2^{16}$ by $2^{16}$ in size, with drag & zoom support.
+Generally[^1], you never worry about hitting the border.
-- **Compact Record Format:** Based on zigzag encoding, a pairing function, and varints, the format encodes any stone placed within the central 11-by-11 area to a single byte.
+- **Analysis (Permanent Link):** Click *Analyze* in the game menu to open a copy of the game in a new tab for analysis.
+Right click or long press to copy a permanent link.
+Feel free to share it with others or save it for your collection!
+- **Requests:** Request your opponent to retract the previous move or reset the game (clear the stones and optionally swap colors), or offer a draw (why do this when you have infinite space and time?).
+- **Manual Claim of Win:** Watch your friend not notice their six-in-a-row and win before them!
+- **Offline Play:** You can choose to play offline.
+An offline game is saved in the browser's local storage.
-- **Keyboard Control:** You can control the app with keyboard only.
+- **Keyboard Control:** It's possible to control the app with keyboard only.

 [^1]: It is good sportsmanship to start near the center and to place stones near existing ones.